Irfan Simons

 MapBrowser

-Nearmap, a Sydney-based geospatial scale-up, hired me as its third designer in 2020, during my time we grew the team to eight.
+Nearmap is a property intelligence company whose platform uses machine learning to identify and classify objects from high resolution aerial imagery.
+They hired me as their third designer in 2020 and during my time there we grew the team to eight.

 During my time at Nearmap, the company was acquired by Thoma Bravo for AUD $1.05 billion in 2023.